 If a holiday request is not authorised and the parent still takes the student a Penalty Notice of £60 may be applied.

-Please note LA guidelines state that schools can request a warning penalty notice is issued for students with at least 10 sessions of unauthorised absence within 12 school weeks.
+Please note LA guidelines state that schools can issue a warning penalty notice for students with at least 10 sessions of unauthorised absence within 12 school weeks.

 When the Academy suspects that absences due to medical reasons which are not genuine, they will be unauthorised unless medical evidence can be provided.
-When a student’s absence becomes a serious cause for concern the Academy may refer the student to the Education Attendance Officer.
+When a student’s absence becomes a serious cause for concern the Academy may refer the student to the Education Safeguarding Service.

 If the students attendance doesn’t improve or there are unauthorised absences legal action may be taken following LA guidelines.